kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 By either setting this annotation or changing the value to a new date, the kubectl tool triggers a rollout and indirectly causes the launch of fresh, replacement Pods.

-In the above example, the annotation indicates that the Pod was recently restarted at 3:30 PM UTC on March 31, 2023.
-The `"kubectl.kubernetes.io/restartedAt"` annotation is used by Kubernetes to keep track of the timestamp of the most recent container restart for a particular pod.
-This information can be useful for troubleshooting and auditing purposes, allowing administrators to track when a resource was last restarted and correlate it with other events or changes in the cluster.
+In the above example, the annotation indicates that the Pod is part of a workload that was most recently restarted at 3:30 PM UTC on March 31, 2023.

+This information can be useful for troubleshooting and auditing purposes, but is mainly used to trigger the rollout.
+Recording that date is a side effect of the mechanism to trigger those changes.

 ### applyset.kubernetes.io/is-parent-type (alpha) {#applyset-kubernetes-io-is-parent-type}